swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 `review` `revision` `acceptance` `rejection`.
 If there are multiple such threads, spell the ordinal out: `first pitch` `second review` etc.

-## Summary of change
+## Summary of changes

-Briefly describe what this proposal would change about Swift so that readers can decide whether it's relevant to them. **Use no more than 50 words (the length of this paragraph).** This text may be shown in proposal lists, so it doesn't need to flow into the rest of the document.
+Briefly describe what this proposal would change about Swift so that readers can decide whether it's relevant to them. **Use no more than 50 words (the length of this paragraph).** This text should be appropriate for out-of-context display in proposal lists; it doesn't need to flow into the next section.

 Example (based on SE-0228):